chintan4190/order-service/README.md

 Let's say, user wants to buy something from bol.com, then this service will be used to create and confirm the order.

 ## End points
-1. `create` : based on account number & card number this end point, creates an order by,
+1. `order/create` : based on account number & card number this end point, creates an order by,
     1. Validate if account number & card number and valid amount is present in the request
     2. Get card details (Name, address, gender etc.) from external `card-service`
     3. Update name, address, gender in Order table
     4. Set order status to `CREATED`
-2. `confirm` : once user wants to proceed, this service confirms the order by
+2. `order/confirm` : once user wants to proceed, this service confirms the order by
     1. Validate the order id
     2. Validate the access-code from external service `access-code-verifier`
     3. Call `balance-service` service to get balance for this user
     4. Validate if user has enough balance to proceed
     5. If access-code is valid & balance is available then change the order status to `CONFIRMED`
-3. `cancel` : if user wants to cancel order by order id then,
+3. `order/cancel` : if user wants to cancel order by order id then,
     1. Validate the order id
     2. If order exist, then hange the order status to `CANCELLED`

 ## Assignment
-- Write jUnit tests
-- Write component integration tests
-- Write system integration tests
+- Write tests for the application (you can use any test framework)
 - Find out the bugs developers has made and if possible, suggest improvement or fixes
 - Bonus points if you find out security related bugs or improvements
 - Bonus point if you can automate the system integration part (using any containers or cicd tools available or any other way )